 When bad behavior starts, bend down to their level, and calmly find out what they are thinking, or why they are upset.
 In doing this, you are asking to see their heart first, and not focusing on the bad behavior.
-The result is that the child will learn that mom and dad care more about me than about what I do.
+The result is that the child will learn that you care more about them as a person, than about what they do.
 This is very important.

 Sometimes yelling is fruitful and necessary.
 At times we need to get our kids attention, and at times, a stern, loud voice is all it takes to let my kids know that whatever they are doing isn’t going to fly!
-However, if you find that you are yelling every time you are getting after your kids, then you need to evaluate why.
+However, if you find that you are yelling every time you are trying to discipline your kids, then you need to evaluate why.

 As I learned with my own kids, yelling may get the child to stop what they are doing right now, but this form of discipline is rooted in anger and therefore is never going to work long term.
 Eventually, your kids will learn to tune you out, and when they grow older, they’ll probably listen to your yelling, but ignore your instructions overall.
 Think about if your boss just yelled at you to get things done- how would this go over with you?
 How long would you stick around?

 When a child is doing something wrong, walk over and speak calmly to them (this can be really difficult for us yellers).
 Tell them that they need to stop the specific behavior.
 Once they realize that you are calm, they’ll calm down.

 If you are dealing with a toddler, you may need a quick time-out in order to help them to calm down so that you can talk to them about their behavior.

 - Give the child a time-out or a calm down period if they need it before disciplining